lloyd99901/LunarROMCorruptor/README.md

 Pull requests are welcome.
 Major and minor.

 ## Notes
 Active development is in the unstable branch of this repo.
-The master branch is for stabe updates.
+The master branch is for stable updates.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)